ferraridavide/ferraridavide.github.io/content/skills.md

 ShowBreadCrumbs: false
 ---
 **C#**
-I am highly proficient in C#, with 10 years of experience using the language.
-I have a deep understanding of the most advanced concepts of the language and am comfortable navigating complex projects and solutions.
+I am highly proficient in C# and possess a deep understanding of it's most advanced concepts, I am comfortable navigating complex projects and solutions.
 My knowledge of C# has allowed me to create a wide range of applications, from desktop software to web applications and services.
 I am confident in my ability to write robust, high-quality code in C#.

 **WPF**
-I have experience using WPF to create professional user interfaces for desktop applications.
-I am able to create rich and interactive user interfaces, utilizing features such as data binding, control templates, and animation.
+I have experience using WPF to create professional user interfaces for business-oriented desktop applications.
+I am able to create rich and interactive user interfaces, utilizing features such as data binding, control templates and animation.
 My experience with WPF has allowed me to build applications with sleek and modern interfaces.

 **ASP.NET Core**
 I am proficient in building web services using ASP.NET Core and have experience with creating and consuming web APIs, using Entity Framework Core for data access and JWT Tokens for authentication.
 Additionally, I'm experienced with various features of ASP.NET Core like routing, middleware, dependency injection, and configuration that enable me to build scalable and high-performance web services.

 **MSBuild**
-I am able to use MSBuild to customize and automate the build process.
-I can create specialized tasks to manipulate the build process to fit the needs of a project.
+With MSBuild, I am able to customize and automate the build process by creating specialized build tasks that fit the needs of a project.
 I am able to navigate MSBuild logs and troubleshoot any issues that may arise during the build process.

 **Blazor**
-I have used Blazor to create modular single page applications.
-With Blazor, I am able to build web applications using C# and Razor syntax, allowing me to create interactive and responsive applications that run in the browser.
+I have experience using Blazor to create modular single-page applications, I am able to build web applications using C# and Razor syntax and I am familiar with it's component lifecycle and JavaScript interop features, allowing me to create complex and dynamic applications that run seamlessly in the browser.

 **OpenAPI Specification and NSwag**
 I am familiar with the OpenAPI Specification (formerly known as Swagger) and have maintained a WCF service to OpenAPI conversion tool.
 I am able to design and document APIs using a standardized format, allowing for easy integration and consumption of APIs by external clients.
 My experience with the WCF service to OpenAPI conversion tool has allowed me to assist in the process of migrating existing APIs to the OpenAPI standard.
 I am also familiar with NSwag and similar tools that allow me to automatically generate client code for accessing APIs, saving time and effort in the development process.